 - National Geographic says there are more artifacts underwater than in all the world’s museums combined.

 - The United Nations decreed June 8th as the official World Oceans Day in 2008.
 The first World Oceans Day was celebrated on June 8th, 2009.
 Every year, this international holiday has a different theme.
-The theme of 2020 is Innovation for a Sustainable Ocean.
+The theme of 2020 was Innovation for a Sustainable Ocean, and the one for 2021 is yet to be announced.

 One of the easiest and most effective ways to promote ocean sustainability is by eating sustainable seafood.
 By asking your local market and restaurants where they source their fresh seafood from you can know whether or not to purchase or consume it.
 The Marine Conservation Society regularly updates its site with fish to avoid purchasing or eating.
 Avoid purchasing seafood when it comes to fish-farming and commercial centers.
 Instead, buy organically sourced seafood from your local shops.